-For example, if you view it as primarily an NLP or ML problem – i.e. how do we get machines to understand (classify) what a user said – you will go deeper and deeper into that space.
-You will end up focussing heavily around intent classification, or conversational structures as patterns that you are trying to match to.
-Definitely, a crucial part of the problem to solve but, is it the central problem?
-By phrasing the problem as primarily an NLP problem you risk limiting the scope of action to just one aspect.
+Typically, Conversational AI is viewed as primarily an NLU/ML type of problem – i.e. how do we get machines to understand (classify) what a user said and then identify what an appropriate response is.
+Certainly, a crucial part of the problem to solve but, is it the central problem?
+By phrasing the problem as primarily an NLP problem you risk limiting the scope of action to just this aspect.
 You are limiting yourself to a hammer and that risks making everything look like a nail.

-There is an easy way to test if you are focusing on the right aspect, through a simple thought experiment.
-For example, if NLU is the central challenge then project yourself into a future where you have a perfect NLU tool at your disposal.
+We can test if NLU/ML is the only challenge to solve through a simple thought experiment.
+Project yourself into a future where you have a perfect NLU tool at your disposal.
 As good in language understanding as any human.
 Are all our interactions now immediately going to be amazing?
-As most of us experience (often almost daily) even when the counterpart is a human, conversations still break down; things still go wrong.
-Well, if things still go wrong perhaps the central problem was not language understanding, to begin with.
+As most of us experience (often almost daily) even when the counterpart is a human, conversations still break down; things still go wrong; misunderstandings still take place.
+Well, if things still go wrong for humans perhaps the central problem was not purely a language understanding one.

 The more complex the setting the more we need to depend on existing prior social knowledge about what the “rules” are (e.g. people generally know that there is a certain process to ordering food, booking a ticket and so on) or the more we need to build instructions in the conversation (we may need to guide the user through a completely novel experience such as setting up a new device in their home or carrying out a new procedure in an industrial setting).

-It is the Conversational Designer’s job to design a flexible structure through which this co-ordination and co-operation can happen in the best possible way.
+All of this indicates that there is a need for a conversation designer to provide a flexible structure through which this co-ordination and co-operation can happen in the best possible way.
 There is then the added challenge of having to do that with imperfect NLP tooling that will not always get it right.